Docs & SDK Reference

 A standalone CLI for managing your Clampd cluster from the terminal.
 Inspect agents, trigger kills, import policies, stream audit logs, run compliance reports, and monitor everything with a live TUI dashboard.

-Download now: Pre-built binaries for Linux (x86_64, ARM64), Windows, and static musl builds are available on the Setup page. macOS builds coming soon.
+Download now: Pre-built binaries for Linux (x86_64, ARM64) and Windows available on the Setup page. macOS: build from source with cargo install.

 Commands